 We’ll be judging them for conversions, offer, design, and customer experience.

-Get Response is an example of a simple yet interactive landing page example.
+Get Response is a simple yet interactive landing page example.

-You can see the Get Response team are bold as they’re the only software in the industry that uses an interactive headline.
+You can see the Get Response team is bold as they’re the only software in the industry that uses an interactive headline.

 The yellow sign you see on the image below changes between the words growing, leads, and sales.